-Last week, the Maryland Cout of Special Appeals issued its opinion in Hinebaugh v.
+Last week, the Maryland Court of Special Appeals issued its opinion in Hinebaugh v.
 Garrett County Memorial Hospital.
 This case is a cautionary tale for medical malpractice lawyers and other Maryland lawyers who think they can handle malpractice cases.

-Maryland, like many states, creates a lot of hoops that plaintiffs need to jump through in order to bring medical malpractice case.
+Maryland, like many states, creates a lot of hoops that plaintiffs need to jump through in order to bring medical malpractice cases.
 A lot of these requirements are ticky tacky details.
 But the big thing is a report and certificate of merit from a doctor who agrees there is a breach of the standard of care – the doctor did something a prudent doctor wouldn’t – and that the breach caused an injury.

 Hinebaugh v.
 Garrett County Memorial Hospital

 In Hinebaugh v.
 Garrett County Memorial Hospital, the Court of Special Appeals of Maryland shed some light on this issue of the details required for a certification for expert witnesses in medical malpractice cases.
 Here, the plaintiff injured his left cheek and jaw after getting hit in the face while in jail.
 Dr. Miller, a family medicine doctor in Garrett County, examined him and ordered simple X-rays of his facial bones.
 The X-rays were later evaluated by Dr. Miller and two radiologists, Drs.
 Benjamin and Lambert.
 The report prepared by the doctors indicated no abnormalities.
-However, the plaintiff was still in pain, and returned to see Dr. Miller again several days later.
+However, the plaintiff was still in pain and returned to see Dr. Miller again several days later.
 This time, Dr. Miller did not prescribe any additional treatment or order any more tests.

 Ten days later, the plaintiff was released from jail.
 He went to the emergency room and was seen by Dr. Coughlin, who was also a family medicine doctor.
 The plaintiff complained about numbness and pain in his left cheek and jaw.
 Dr. Coughlin reviewed the man’s chart and simple X-rays and ordered a CT scan, which revealed several facial fractures.
 The plaintiff subsequently filed suit against defendants Dr. Miller, Dr. Benjamin, and Dr. Lambert, alleging that the three physicians breached the standard of care by failing to timely perform a CT scan and timely diagnose and treat his condition.